 Because of its dramatic effect on blood vessels, L-Arginine can cause headaches as a side effect in some individuals.
 L-Arginine opens the blood vessels throughout the body, including those within the brain.
 For some people, that leads to headaches, especially in people prone to tension headaches and migraines.

 Increase in Herpes Outbreaks

 The herpes virus, type I and II, feeds on L-Arginine and is suppressed by another amino acid, L-Lysine.
 If the ratio of Arginine to Lysine is tipped in favor of Arginine, outbreaks can be more frequent and more severe.
 This applies to both oral and genital herpes, so caution should be used if you have have had an outbreak in the past.

-Anyone who has suffered through an attack of gout will do almost anything to avoid another one.
+Anyone who has experienced an attack of gout will do almost anything to avoid another one.
 Gout is a debilitating splinter-like pain in joints, most often the joint in the big toe.
 It is most notoriously triggered by rich foods and alcohol but can also be triggered by L-Arginine, which is often found in high amounts in many of the causative foods, such as steak and shell fish.
-If you suffer with gout, introduce L-Arginine slowly, because gout symptoms are more likely at high doses.
+If you have gout, introduce L-Arginine slowly, because gout symptoms are more likely at high doses.

 Interactions with Medications